 Form & Character: Stout, fixed, rigid, arborescent, dry.

-Foliage/texture: Stem joints about 5 inches long, light green with knotty ridges, aeorles on knotty stems ridges sparsely cloaked with 1 inch yellow spines; coarse texture.
+Foliage/texture: Stem joints about 5 inches long, light green with knotty ridges, aeorles on knotty stems ridges sparsely cloaked with 1 inch white of pale yellow spines; coarse texture.

 Flowers & fruits: Flowers magenta purple to 1.5 inches across, fruit fleshy and persistent.
 The key with this cholla is that The fruits are persistent and the fruit areoles keep producing more flowers, in turn producing more fruits.
 The end result is chains of fruit that give this cactus its name and chain fruit like appearance.

-Seasonal color: None, as flowers of chainfruit cholla are not as showy as other as other cacti.
+Seasonal color: None, as flowers of chainfruit cholla are not as showy as other as other cacti and succulents.

 Light: Full sun

 Soil: Well-drained soil is required especially if used in an irrigated urban setting.

 Watering: Very little supplemental water to establish and none once established.

 Pruning: None except to rarely reduce overall numbers and density of stems.

 Propagation: Seed rare, more common is the easy rooting of detached joints.